derek-corcoran-barrios/SpeciesPoolR/README.md

 The run_workflow function creates a pipeline that:

-1- Reads the data from the specified file path.
-2- Filters the data using the provided filter expression.
-3- Cleans the species names to match the GBIF taxonomic backbone.
-4- Counts the species presences within the specified geographic area (in this case, Aarhus).
-5- Generates a buffer around the species presences within the specified distance, for a template raster.
-6- Predicts habitat suitability for each species across different land-use types using the ModelAndPredictFunc, which models habitat preferences and provides continuous predictions.
-7- Generates a phyllogenetic tree for the species in the species list.
-8- Generates a visual representation of the workflow (if plot = TRUE).
+1. Reads the data from the specified file path.

+2. Filters the data using the provided filter expression.

+3. Cleans the species names to match the GBIF taxonomic backbone.

+4. Counts the species presences within the specified geographic area (in this case, Aarhus).

+5. Generates a buffer around the species presences within the specified distance, for a template raster.

+6. Predicts habitat suitability for each species across different land-use types using the ModelAndPredictFunc, which models habitat preferences and provides continuous predictions.

+7. Generates a threshold for each species based on presences and the models that where build.

+8. Build a lookup table for each species with the suitable habitats.

+9. Generates a phyllogenetic tree for the species in the species list.

+10. Generates a visual representation of the workflow (if plot = TRUE).

 You can monitor the progress of the workflow and visualize the dependencies between steps using targets::tar_visnetwork().
 The result